TasnimShaun/pytorch-from-scratch/02-pytorch-autograd/01-calculus-basics/01-calculus-basics.md

 For example:

-x
-↓
-Linear Layer
-↓
-Activation
-↓
-Linear Layer
-↓
-Activation
-↓
-Loss
+x -> Linear Layer -> Activation -> Linear Layer - > Activation↓Loss

 There may be millions of parameters and many operations.

 Computing every derivative manually would be impractical.

 This is why frameworks such as PyTorch provide automatic differentiation.

 ---
 ## 8. Connection to Autograd